sarahzhao25/exp-seq-exercise/README.md

 ## Instructions
 1. `npm install`
 2. `createdb culinaryWorld`
-3. Follow the instructions to create models in the `models/restaurant.js` file, and routes in the `routes/restaurants.js` and `routes/menuItems.js` files.
+3. Follow the instructions to create models in the `models/restaurant.js` file, and routes in the `routes/restaurants.js` file.

 ## Models